How do I apply for probate?

-Last reviewed in February 2023 by the Clicklaw Editors.
+Last reviewed July 2024 by the Clicklaw editors

-Courthouse Libraries BC has public access computers that members of the public can use to find probate forms.
-If you are using your own device instead, you will need to have the latest version of Adobe Reader installed.
-In addition, you will have to configure your browser.
-If you need help configuring your browser, go to the BC Gov page for Supreme Court Civil Rules – Probate Forms and read the section on compatibility.
+The files are online.
+If you’d like to use a computer for free, Courthouse Libraries BC has computers you can use to find probate forms.
+If you’re using your own device instead, you need the latest version of Adobe Reader installed.
+You also need to configure your browser.
+If you need help configuring your browser, see Supreme Court Civil Rules — Probate Forms (Government of British Columbia) and read the section on compatibility.

 • A notice of proposed application in Form P1.